The Book of Matthew

 - Sensationalization.
 Where Mark reports one demoniac, Matthew has two (8:28).
 Where Mark describes a straightforward healing, Matthew adds dramatic elements.
 The pattern is consistent: unparalleled details in Matthew tend to amplify rather than preserve.

 - Thematic rearrangement.
-The editor gathered sayings from different occasions into artificial discourse blocks.
+The editorial process gathered sayings from different occasions into artificial discourse blocks.
 Matthew chapter 13 collects parables spoken at different times into a single "Parables Discourse."
 Chapter 23 collects criticisms of the Pharisees into a single denunciation.
 Chapter 24-25 combines eschatological material from multiple settings.
 This rearrangement changes the meaning of individual sayings by removing them from their original contexts.

 - Dream plot devices.
 Six times in Matthew, a dream redirects the story (1:20, 2:12, 2:13, 2:19, 2:22, 27:19).
 Every occurrence is in unparalleled material.
-This is a narrative technique drawn from Greco-Roman literary convention, not from the Hebrew tradition.
+This is a narrative technique consistent with Greco-Roman literary convention, not with the inherited synoptic tradition.

 - Eschatological intensification.
 The phrase "weeping and gnashing of teeth" appears six times in Matthew, always in unparalleled material.
 The formula "the end of the age" (συντέλεια τοῦ αἰῶνος, synteleia tou aiōnos) appears five times, never in the other Gospels.
 These are editorial stamps — a consistent theological emphasis added throughout the book.